AlexDz27/install-lemp/readme.md

   `sudo nginx -s reload`

 6. Now we need to tell our computer that our website can be located by `localhost` IP address.
-To do that, open file `/etc/hosts` and add the following line:
+To do that, open file `/etc/hosts` (remember about `sudo`) and add the following line:

    `127.0.0.1	php-test.local`